 in $\mod R$ with $P\in\add_{R}R$.
 Then we have $\sa_{R}(B)\subseteq\sa_{R}(A)$.
 In particular, if $B\in\mod_{I}(R)$, then $A\in\mod_{I}(R)$ as well.
-In other words, we have $\add_{R}R\ast\mod_{I}(R)\subseteq\mod_{I}(R)$. \end{lem} \begin{proof} Let $M$ be a finitely generated $R$-module.
+In other words, we have $\add R\ast\mod_{I}(R)\subseteq\mod_{I}(R)$. \end{lem} \begin{proof} Let $M$ be a finitely generated $R$-module.
 Applying the functor $\Hom_{R}(-,M)$ to the exact sequence, we obtain the epimorphism $\Ext_{R}^{i}(B,M)\to\Ext_{R}^{i}(A,M)$ for each $i>0$.
 This implies that $\sa_{R}(B)\subseteq\sa_{R}(A)$.
 The latter assertion follows from the former. \end{proof} The following two lemmas will be used in the proof of the main theorem in the next section.
 The first lemma states that the first syzygy category of $\c_{\m}(R)$ is closed under direct summands. \begin{lem} Let $R$ be a commutative noetherian ring and $I$ an ideal of $R$.
-Let $\X$ be a subcategory of $\mod R$ that contains $\add_{R}R$ and is closed under direct summands and extensions.
-Then the subcategory $\Omega_{R}(\X\cap\mod_{I}(R))$ is closed under direct summands.
-In particular, if $(R,\m,k)$ is a noetherian local ring, then $\Omega_{R}(\c_{\m}(R))$ is closed under direct summands. \end{lem} \begin{proof} Let $A$ be a module in $\Omega_{R}(\X\cap\mod_{I}(R))$, and assume that $A\cong A_{1}\oplus A_{2}$.
+Let $\X$ be a subcategory of $\mod R$ that contains $\add R$ and is closed under direct summands and extensions.
+Then the subcategory $\Omega(\X\cap\mod_{I}(R))$ is closed under direct summands.
+In particular, if $(R,\m,k)$ is a noetherian local ring, then $\Omega(\c_{\m}(R))$ is closed under direct summands. \end{lem} \begin{proof} Let $A$ be a module in $\Omega(\X\cap\mod_{I}(R))$, and assume that $A\cong A_{1}\oplus A_{2}$.
 Then there exists an exact sequence